‘The Young And The Restless’ Spoilers: Christian Paternity Reveal – Nick Dumps Chelsea, Back With Sharon?

-The Young and The Restless spoilers show tension between Nick Newman (Joshua Morrow) and Chelsea Newman (Melissa Claire Egan) after the reveal that Chloe Mitchell (Elizabeth Hendrickson) killed Adam Newman (Justin Hartley) and ran off out of Genoa City.
+The Young and The Restless spoilers show tension between Nick Newman (Joshua Morrow) and Chelsea Newman (Melissa Claire Egan) after the reveal that Chloe Mitchell (Elizabeth Hendrickson) killed Adam Newman (Justin Hartley) and ran out of Genoa City.
 These events trigger another big reveal for May sweeps!
-It seems we’re finally on the cusp of the Christian Newman paternity reveal that’s long overdue and fallout will affect Nick and Chelsea’s new love.
+It seems we’re finally on the cusp of the Christian Newman paternity reveal that’s long overdue, and the fallout will affect Nick and Chelsea’s new love.

 Victor Is The Common Factor

 Victor Newman (Eric Braeden) is the common factor in the Chloe-Adam death plot and Christian’s hidden paternity plot.
-With Scott Grainger (Daniel Hall) in Genoa City to write Victor’s memoir, it seems inevitable that a good bit of Victor’s dirty laundry will be unearthed including his ties to Chloe and the truth about who is Christian’s father say new The Young and The Restless spoilers.
+With Scott Grainger (Daniel Hall) in Genoa City to write Victor’s memoir, it seems inevitable that a good bit of Victor’s dirty laundry will be unearthed, including his ties to Chloe and the truth about who is Christian’s father, according to new The Young and The Restless spoilers.

 Victor will confess his role to Nick in helping Chloe set up Adam, but will deny any knowledge of Chloe’s plans to blow up Adam.
-But what Victor won’t easily relinquish is his knowledge that Nick is not Christian’s real daddy unless he must to stop Chelsea from defying him.
+But what Victor won’t easily relinquish is his knowledge that Nick is not Christian’s real daddy, and he won’t unless he must stop Chelsea from defying him.
 The Young and The Restless spoilers from Soap She Knows have been asking for months when the truth of Christian’s paternity would finally come out.

 Chelsea to Nick: "How could you lie to me like that?"